 1. A Good Conversationalist

-Don't just hire a Chatty Cathy.
-Hire someone who knows how to converse with different kinds of people.
+Don’t just hire a Chatty Cathy.
+Hire someone who knows how to converse with all kinds of people.
 This goes beyond fluency in English.
-This is where soft skills like listening, empathizing, and communicating intuitively make a difference.
+This is where soft skills like listening, empathizing and communicating intuitively are an advantage to call center agents.

 Furstperson has good advice on hiring for good communication skills: